 When purchasing sunflower seeds, make sure that you buy those that are raw.
 The best is to grind them.
 When grinding the seeds it might make the nutrients more bioavailable, as tiny seeds might go through your system whole without being digested.
 Grinding sunflower seeds also makes it easier to add them to foods like oatmeal or fruit smoothies without changing the taste or texture of the food. you will need special equipment to grind seeds.

-You will need a coffee grinder or blender or Vitamix.
+You will need a coffee grinder or blender.